NicolaFerracin/javascript30/README.md

 # Day 16 - Array sort
 Simple array sort, sorting a list of bands names without considering the articles at the beginning.

+---

+# Day 17 - Using reduce to add up time
+Use map and reduce on multiple elements on the page to extract the video duration, add it together and find out the total in the format HH:MM:SS.